wzod/docs/source/distro/get.md

     sudo apt-get install open-vm-tools-desktop

 On VMware Fusion, the best approach is to install proprietary VMware Tools.
-To do this, activate the VMware Tools installation via Virtual Machine > Install VMware Tools, then run the command `install-vmware-tools` on REMnux.
+To do this, activate the VMware Tools installation via Virtual Machine > Install VMware Tools, then run the command `sudo install-vmware-tools` on REMnux.
 You can install VMware Tools this way on VMware Workstation and Player as well.
 For additional details, see the [VMware article on this topic](http://kb.vmware.com/kb/1022525).

 Please note that if you wish to use the shared folders feature of VMware, you will need to install proprietary VMware Tools with several adjustments to compensate for a compatibility issue between VMware Tools and the Ubuntu-supplied Linux kernel.
 These steps are described in an [article devoted to this topic](http://askubuntu.com/questions/586221/vmhgfs-module-not-compilable-for-vmware-tools-9-9-0-fusion7-1-after-ubuntu-lin).
 A more practical option for transferring files in and out of REMnux might be to use SFTP through the installed SSH server (`sshd start`) instead of using shared folders.